Frequently Asked Questions

 What health supplies should I bring to campus with me?

-Make a first aid kit that includes pain relievers, digital thermometer, allergy medication, and other medicine used occasionally.
+Make a health kit that includes face masks, hand sanitizer of at least 60% alcohol, pain relievers, digital thermometer, allergy medication, and other medicine used occasionally.
 Also, include Band-Aids, antibiotic ointment, ACE wrap and powdered Gatorade.

 Does the Health Center give out over-the-counter medicines or other supplies?